Marked length spectra of Gromov hyperbolic space: Roughly geodesically complete hyperbolic space

 Since its initial definition in \cite{busemann2012geometry}, the Busemann function has found applications in various problem domains.
 Notably, several applications involve its related counterpart, the Busemann cocycle, as discussed in \cites{benoist2016central, nica2013proper, nica2019two}.
 We first recall the definition of the Busemann function.
 Let $(X,d)$ be a Gromov-hyperbolic space.
 For points $o,p\in X$ and $x\in \partial X$, the function $B:X\times X\times \partial X\rightarrow \bbR$ is defined by:

 where $(q_i)$ runs all the sequence converge to $x$.

 \begin{definition} Let $(X,o,d)$ be a pointed Gromov hyperbolic space.
 The (rough) Busemann cocycle is the function:

-The extended Busemann cocycle is a similar function:
+The extended Busemann cocycle is a similar formulation:

-\end{definition} \begin{remark} In earlier works, the Busemann cocycle is defined as the Radon-Nikodym derivative of the Patterson-Sullivan measure, constituting a cocycle.
-However, in that context, they are merely measurable functions, making it challenging to compare different Busemann functions without information about their Patterson-Sullivan measures.
+\end{definition} \begin{remark} In earlier works on Gromov hyperbolic spaces, the Busemann cocycle is defined as the Radon-Nikodym derivative of the Patterson-Sullivan measure, constituting a cocycle.
+However, in this context, they are merely measurable functions, making it challenging to compare different Busemann cocycles without information about their Patterson-Sullivan measures.
 The definition adopted here maintains close to the Radon-Nikodym derivative, resulting in a rough cocycle that shares numerous properties.
 Importantly, the new functions are defined everywhere. \end{remark}

 Here, we enumerate some properties of Busemann cocycles, with concise proofs provided for the reader's convenience.
 Most of these properties are well-established, particularly when the Busemann function is continuous \cite{nica2019two}. \begin{proposition} The Busemann cocycle $c$ is almost continuous.
 For any sequence $(y_i)$ in $\bar{X}$ converging to $x\in \partial X$, and for any $\gamma\in\Isom(X)$,